lzjqsdd/scikit-learn-doc-cn/doc/tutorial/text_analytics/working_with_text_data.rst

   has many samples.

-  By setting ``loss="hinge"`` and ``penalty="l2"`` we are configuring the classifier model to tune its parameters for the linear Support Vector Machine cost function.
+  By setting ``loss="hinge"`` and ``penalty="l2"`` we are configuring the classifier model to tune it's parameters for the linear Support Vector Machine cost function.

   Alternatively we could have used ``sklearn.svm.LinearSVC`` (Linear